How it works

 Finalists will be judged on a state-by-state basis as described below.

-10 or more winners for each grade group, 53 in total
+- State and Territory Winners: Ten or more winners for each grade group, 54 in total

-For a period of 5 days the U.S. public will vote for their favorite doodle from the 53 State and Territory Winners.
+Five National Finalists For a period of 5 days, the U.S., Puerto Rico, Guam, and the U.S. Virgin Islands will vote for their favorite Doodle from the 54 State and Territory Winners.
 These votes will help determine the National Finalists.

-A panel of Google executives will choose one of the five National Finalists and announce the National Winner the first week of June.
+One National Winner A panel of Google employees will choose one of the five National Finalists and announce the National Winner in June.

-- Doodles that are not original works and doodles that contain logos will be disqualified.
+- Doodles that are not original works, contain logos, or copyrighted imagery will be disqualified.

 - Please read through contest rules for more information.